Hello World in Java on Windows

 What does the installer do?
 In short, it downloads, installs, and configures Java, Java3D, DrJava, Checkstyle, Findbugs, and the standard libraries.
 Here is a more detailed list:

-- Downloads and installs Java SE 6, Update 27 from either java32.zip or java64.zip.
-This includes the Java Runtime Environment and part of the Java Development Kit (javac.exe and tools.jar).
-Adds Java to the PATH environment variable.
+- Downloads and installs Java SE 7 from either java32.zip or java64.zip.
+This includes the Java Runtime Environment (java.exe) and part of the Java Development Kit (javac.exe and tools.jar).

 - Downloads the textbook standard libraries from stdlib.jar.
-Adds the standard libraries to the CLASSPATH environment variable.
+Creates wrapper scripts javac-introcs and java-introcs that classpath in the standard libraries.

-- Downloads and installs Checkstyle 5.4 from checkstyle.zip.
+- Downloads and installs Checkstyle 6.9 from checkstyle.zip.
 Downloads our checkstyle configuration file from checkstyle.xml.
+Creates a wrapper scripts checkstyle-introcs.

-- Downloads and installs Findbugs 1.3.9 from findbugs.zip.
+- Downloads and installs Findbugs 3.0.1 from findbugs.zip.
 Downloads our findbugs configuration file from findbugs.xml.
+Creates a wrapper scripts findbugs-introcs.

-- Downloads and installs the latest stable version of DrJava, from drjava.exe.
+- Downloads and installs the latest stable version of DrJava, from drjava.jar.
 Creates a shortcut on the desktop to DrJava.
-Downloads and installs the DrJava configuration file from drjava-config.txt. to C:\\Users\username\.drjava.
+Downloads and installs the DrJava configuration file from drjava-config.txt. to C:\Users\<username>\.drjava.
 Note that this will overwrite any existing .drjava configuration file.

 - Customizes the Command Prompt preferences by enabling QuickEdit and Insert modes and setting the Screen Buffer Size to 80-by-500.
 Creates a shortcut on the desktop to the Command Prompt.